edgedb/edgedb/docs/guides/auth/index.rst

 .. lint-on

-I can even delete it, since I have access through the global:
+Having access through the ``current_user`` global even makes it possible to delete it:

 .. code-block:: tsx